(I first wrote this story in July 2019. I am re-writing and expanding it into a novella.)

 It is around this time that Mutuku died.
 Felista did not mention his death to her bosses.
 Nadia would have allowed her to attend the funeral, but Felista feared that with the children gone, Nadia and Stephen would realize they could do without her.
 Her fears were, of course, unfounded.

 Stephen, a businessman, had more flexible hours than his wife Nadia who was working as a Chief Technology Officer in a large IT company.
 So he insisted on dropping Felista to school and back, to save her from the hustle of using public transport.
 Nadia had no objection.
-Felista had been with them for close to six years and was like a little sister to her.
+Felista had been with them for over six years and was like a little sister to her.
 She was proud of her husband for being so thoughtful.

 When Stephen and Felista started sleeping together, Nadia had no clue.

-She would wake up early to prepare breakfast because Nadia left the house at 6 AM, then she would tidy up the house before taking a shower.
-Depending on whether he was up to it, Stephen would make love to her then they would take breakfast and leave for the office together.
-Stephen would drop her at 6 pm and go to meet his boys.
-She would take a shower then prepare dinner.
+She would wake up early to prepare breakfast because Nadia left the house at 6 am, then she would tidy u the house before taking a shower.
+Depending on whether he was up to it, Stephen would make love to her before she showered but after Nadia left.
+They would take breakfast and leave for the office together.
+Stephen would drop her at the house at 6 pm and go back to the office.
+Felista would take a shower before preparing dinner.
 Nadia would come about 9 pm, exhausted and quickly take dinner before going to bed.
 Felista would watch television until Stephen came home, usually about 11 pm.
 She would then serve dinner which they would take together.
 They never made love when Nadia was in the house, asleep or not.